HamiltonMultimedia/hello-world/README.md

 Now I'm putting a stronger focus on security features in applications.

 One attractive security feature I've seen is End-to-End encryption.

+This requires 2 keys, one public and one private.
+One end creates, encrypts and sends the message while the other receives and decrypts it.
+This maintains that the message is encryted from End-toEnd.